DINING AROUND THE TROSSACHS

 The Kailyard by Nick Nairn, Dunblane

-Fine-dining at Dunblane Hydro, with Nick’s stamp – delicate, unfussy fare, letting the produce speak for itself – all over it.
+Fine-dining at Dunblane Hydro hotel, with our brother Nick’s stamp – delicate, unfussy fare, letting the produce speak for itself – all over it.

 OK, it’s a wee bit more than 30 minutes from Lochend, probably more like 40, but so worth the extra 10 minutes to eat at Scotland’s only two-Michelin-star restaurant.
-Amazing, magical dining room in the Gleneagles resort, taster menu with wine pairings that
+Amazing, magical dining room in the Gleneagles resort, taster menu with perfect wine pairings.
+A very special treat.